 The video I watched proposed an automatic correction feature of an “on-collar training and tracking device” for dogs.
 Apparently, it’s a thing that you attach to a collar that can track your dog’s activity and also deliver electrical stimulation (a euphemism for shocks), noise or vibrations.

 What was suggested in the film was that when the dog does anything that we don’t like, such as barking or trespassing in forbidden areas, it can be zapped, automatically, without us even being present.
-And so the dog will stop barking or trespassing.
+And so the dog would stop barking or trespassing, allegedly.

-I’ve seen this referred to as the New Standard of Dog Training.
+In the ad, this was referred to as the New Standard of Dog Training.

-For me, it’s Completely Outdated and Potentially Harmful.
+For me, it’s Completely Outdated Not to Mention Potentially Harmful.

 The thing is, punishment works – unwanted behaviour is eliminated.
 At least sometimes.
 So people keep using punishment.